imagej/imagej.github.io/_pages/Updater.md

     jrunscript bootstrap.js help

-This uses the **jrunscript** executable of your Java installation to run the Javascript file tracked in ImageJ's {% include github org='imagej ' repo='imagej-updater ' path='bin/bootstrap.js ' label='source code repository ' %}.
+This uses the **jrunscript** executable of your Java installation to run the Javascript file tracked in ImageJ's {% include github org='imagej' repo='imagej-updater' path='bin/bootstrap.js' label='source code repository' %}.

-The `bootstrap.js` script was originally intended to fix broken [Fiji](Fiji ) installations, and was subsequently enhanced to initialize the updater in an ImageJ 1.x-only directory -- or even from a complete fresh state.
+The `bootstrap.js` script was originally intended to fix broken [Fiji](Fiji) installations, and was subsequently enhanced to initialize the updater in an ImageJ 1.x-only directory -- or even from a complete fresh state.

 Managing a mirror of ImageJ update sites
 ----------------------------------------